 For some time, Rugen Team Investigations has been wanting to add a reliable unmanned surveillance option to its services for clients.
 The time is now.

 Effective immediately, we will now offer our law clients as well as public clients the option of an unmanned surveillance vehicle for use as a mobile video surveillance.
-Types of vehicles used will vary depending on the neighborhood, however,they will be equipped with cameras that offer a panoramic view of a target’s residence, business location, outside motel room, or other venue.
+Types of vehicles used will vary depending on the neighborhood, however,they will be equipped by West Hartford Security Cameras that offer a panoramic view of a target’s residence, business location, outside motel room, or other venue.

 At first, persons who are not familiar with the law or legal licensed surveillance may have issues with this concept.
 However, Rugen Team Investigations always conducts surveillance in a legal manner.
 As the owner, I contend that no amount of money on any case is worth my career.
 I have turned down cases from potential clients who have asked us to do otherwise.